JozefJarosciak/X1/Validator-Instructions_Testnet.md

 <img src="https://github.com/JozefJarosciak/X1/assets/3492464/adbcf85a-db1f-4e24-a45e-1a59ee5c39ac" width="50%">

+In terms of operating system, I would aim at minimum for Ubuntu 22.04.3 LTS (Jammy Jellyfish) that has a long term support.

 Choosing the optimal cloud service can be challenging, as it largely depends on your cloud provider's preferences and budget.
 Nevertheless, referencing Ethereum Mainnet Statistics reveals that Amazon AWS, Hetzner, and OVH are among the top three favoured services.
 This trend might change in the future, but it could serve as a useful guide in selecting a suitable provider: